LLNL/axom/src/docs/sphinx/coding_guide/sec08_design_implement.rst

       error will result.

       This is another application of the "Rule of Three".

+      Please see :ref:`codemacros-label` for more information about the macros used in this example to disable compiler-generated methods.

 .. note::  **Exception:** If a class inherits from a base class that declares
            these methods private, the subclass need not declare the methods